yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Grow_GettingStarted.html.md

 	/** Virtual Currencies **/
-	public static VirtualCurrency COIN_CURRENCY = new VirtualCurrency( "Coin currency",                  // name
+	public static VirtualCurrency COIN_CURRENCY = new VirtualCurrency( "Coin currency",                  // Name
-	      "Collect coins to buy items",     // description "currency_coin"                   // item ID
+	      "Collect coins to buy items",     // Description "currency_coin"                   // Item ID
 	 );

     /** Virtual Currency Packs **/
-    public static VirtualCurrencyPack TEN_COIN_PACK = new VirtualCurrencyPack( "10 Coins",                         // name
+    public static VirtualCurrencyPack TEN_COIN_PACK = new VirtualCurrencyPack( "10 Coins",                         // Name
-	    "This is a 10-coin pack",           // description "coins_10",                         // item ID
+	    "This is a 10-coin pack",           // Description "coins_10",                         // Item ID
-        10,                                 // number of currencies in the pack "currency_coin",                    // the currency associated with this pack new PurchaseWithMarket(             // purchase type
+        10,                                 // Number of currencies in the pack "currency_coin",                    // The currency associated with this pack new PurchaseWithMarket(             // Purchase type
-            TEN_COIN_PACK_PRODUCT_ID,          // product ID
+            TEN_COIN_PACK_PRODUCT_ID,       // Product ID
-            0.99)                              // initial price
+            0.99)                           // Initial price
     );

     /** Virtual Goods **/

-    // Shield that can be purchased for 150 coins. public static VirtualGood SHIELD_GOOD = new SingleUseVG( "Shield",                           // name
+    // Shield that can be purchased for 150 coins. public static VirtualGood SHIELD_GOOD = new SingleUseVG( "Shield",                           // Name
-	    "Shields you from monsters",        // description
+	    "Shields you from monsters",        // Description
-	    "shield_good",                      // item ID
+	    "shield_good",                      // Item ID
-        new PurchaseWithVirtualItem(        // purchase type
+        new PurchaseWithVirtualItem(        // Purchase type
-            "currency_coin",                // virtual item to pay with
+            "currency_coin",                // Virtual item to pay with
-            150)                            // payment amount
+            150)                            // Payment amount
     );

-    // Pack of 5 shields that can be purchased for $2.99. public static VirtualGood 5_SHIELD_GOOD = new SingleUsePackVG( "5 Shields",                        // name
+    // Pack of 5 shields that can be purchased for $2.99. public static VirtualGood 5_SHIELD_GOOD = new SingleUsePackVG( "5 Shields",                        // Name
-	    "This is a 5-shield pack",          // description "shield_5",                         // item ID
+	    "This is a 5-shield pack",          // Description "shield_5",                         // Item ID
-        new PurchaseWithMarket(             // purchase type
+        new PurchaseWithMarket(             // Purchase type
-            SHIELD_PACK_PRODUCT_ID,         // product ID
+            SHIELD_PACK_PRODUCT_ID,         // Product ID
-            2.99)                           // initial price
+            2.99)                           // Initial price
     );

     ...